Kinspact/BCheterogeneity/README.md

 # BCheterogeneity
-        This tool is used for the heterogeneity evaluation of the breast tissues based on the<br> methylation of 2320 cell-type specific genes obtained from Infinium HumanMethylation450 BeadChip<br>
-dataset.
-We further classified these samples into 9 subclusters according to their cell component<br>
+　This tool is used for the heterogeneity evaluation of the breast tissues based on the　methylation＜ｂｒ＞ of 2320 cell-type specific genes obtained from Infinium HumanMethylation450 BeadChip　dataset.
+We＜ｂｒ＞ further classified these samples into 9 subclusters according to their cell component　and proportion.
-and proportion.
 #Install
     install.packages("devtools")
     library(devtools)